All About Old Toys

 “Americobra” toss glider (ca 1940’s) – The Americobra was based on the Bell P39 Airacobra fighter and replaced the pre-War AJ Bomber in the product line.
 It is notable for having an exterior aircraft view printed on one side of the fuselage and an “x-ray” interior view printed on the other.
 A rare “bird” indeed.

-“Army Interceptor” (ca 1940-41) – The AI was one of the first high-performing, mass-produced folding wing gliders sold in the US.
-The wings were folded against the fuselage for launch using a catapult.
-Once the glider slowed as it reached maximum altitude, a rubber band overcame the reduced air pressure against the wings and quickly snapped them into position for gliding.
-As the vintage Army photo shows, it was widely used for gunnery practice by the military during WW2.
+“Army Interceptor” (ca 1939) – The AI was one of the first high-performing, mass-produced folding wing gliders sold in the US.
+To launch the glider, the wings were folded up and pivoted back against the fuselage.
+Once ready for flight, the AI was shot high into the air using the catapult stick provided.
+Air pressure kept the wings tightly folded.
+As the glider reached its maximum altitude and slowed, the rubber band at the wing roots overcame the reduced air pressure against the wings and quickly snapped them into place for gliding.

 AJ glider gunnery training, Ft Lewis (WA) – 1943. (photo courtesy of Scott Griffith, AJC archives)